Young Hero (1785 ship)

 Young Hero was launched at Liverpool in 1785.
 She made six complete voyages as a slave ship in the triangular trade in enslaved people.
-On her first and second voyages she sailed under an asiento, that permitted her owners to bring and sell slaves in Spanish territories.
-She was seized and condemned in 1794 after having landed the slaves from her seventh voyage.
+On her first and second voyages she sailed under an asiento, that permitted her owners to bring and sell captives in Spanish territories.
+She was seized and condemned in 1794 after having landed the captives from her seventh voyage.

 Career

 Young Hero first appeared in Lloyd's Register (LR) in 1786.

-1st slave voyage (1786): On this and her next voyage Young Hero sailed under an asiento, which permitted Baker and Dawson to bring and sell slaves in Spanish territories.
+1st voyage transporting enslaved people (1786): On this and her next voyage Young Hero sailed under an asiento, which permitted Baker and Dawson to bring and sell captives in Spanish territories.
 Captain William Forbes sailed from Liverpool on 15 February 1786.
-Young Hero arrived in Havana in July 1786 with 210 slaves.
+Young Hero arrived in Havana in July 1786 with 210 captives.
 She arrived back at Liverpool on 1 December.
 She had left Liverpool with 17 crew members and she had suffered two crew deaths on her voyage.

 On 13 December Young Hero, Mollineaux, master, sailed for Trinidad.
 He returned to Liverpool in late March or early April.